ospoplusplus/ospoplusplus.com/US_OSS_Policy_MeetUp_DC.md

 It is an Unconference.
 We/You set the specific topics we discuss.<br>

 **Output:**  <br>
-Policy Objectives & Requirements for US National Open Source Program Office
+Draft Policy Objectives & Requirements for US National Open Source Program Office

 **Morning:**  <br>
 What are the US Policy Objectives <br>